 Network Rail is changing.

-- A number of previously centralised services and functions will also be devolved to region or route level enabling us to be more responsive to customers and passengers and better deliver to future plans.
+As part of the changes, some centralised services and functions have been devolved to regions or routes enabling us to be more responsive to customers and passengers.

 The COVID-19 pandemic continues to have a significant and wide-reaching impact both on our country and our railway.
 As a result, we continue to identify opportunities for efficiencies and to improve how we work and what we deliver for passengers and freight users.